- Sleeps: 11 between Main House and Maison d'Amis

 Bedroom 1 - The Master Bedroom with a large double bed (6’ x 6 ½ ‘).
 Windows with wonderful views to the South and South West.

-Bedroom 3 - Twin beds (3’ x 6’3”) and windows to the South West with its own ensuite Bathroom 3 with shower, WC and washbasin.
+Bedroom 3 - Twin beds (3’ x 6’3”) and windows to the South West with its own ensuite Bathroom 3 with walk in shower, WC and washbasin.
 (Twin beds can be made up together as a double)

 Easily accessible to both the main house and to the Maison d’Amis is a delightful and very well equipped cuisine d’été with built in barbecue, comfortable seating around a large table for all occupants and enjoying superb views over the valley.